-- (a) Benchers; - (b) former Benchers; - (c) members; and - (d) any other person who has reached the age of majority and has had appropriate tribunal hearing training or experience. - (2) In establishing the roster mentioned in subrule (1), the Benchers shall not include any member of the Conduct Investigation Committee. - (3) The Hearing Administrator shall review the qualifications and training of Hearing Committee Roster members to ensure that they are qualified and or trained prior to being appointed to sit on a Hearing Committee.
+- (a) members; and - (b) any other person who has reached the age of majority and has had appropriate tribunal hearing training or experience. - (2) In establishing the roster mentioned in subrule (1), the Benchers shall not include any member of the Conduct Investigation Committee. - (3) The Hearing Administrator shall review the qualifications and training of Hearing Committee Roster members to ensure that they are qualified and or trained prior to being appointed to sit on a Hearing Committee.

-[Rule 1114(1) amended; 1114(3) added, June 25, 2021]
+[Rule 1114(1) amended; 1114(3) added, June 25, 2021] [Rule 1114(1)(a) and (b) deleted, thereby changing numbering sequence, May 1, 2025]